kandu/charInfo_width/README.md

 An optional parameter, `cfg`, can extend extra width info.
 The current width info table of ncursesw, xterm, xterm-compatible terminal is inadequate and limited, so is the default cfg of this module.
 When implement raw mode command-line interface, e.g. readline, a text editor, better extend extra width info by `cfg`.
 An on going sample repository of width table is here: [charInfo\_width\_extra](https://bitbucket.org/zandoye/charinfo_width_extra)

+This module also provides a function, `CharInfo_width.width_utext` to calculate the width of a unicode string.
+The returned value is either `Ok width` or `Error pos-of-unprintable-character`.